jpatrickldg/blog-app/README.md

 # Blog App

 A simple blog app where users can sign-up then login to share their thoughts with everyone.
-Click [here](https://jpldg-blog-app.herokuapp.com/) to view the app on Heroku. :smile:

 ![Screenshot](./screenshots/screenshot1.png)
 ![Screenshot](./screenshots/screenshot2.png)